willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Layers are constructed using this conceptual model and can be mapped down to the traditional ANN model of neurons and weights.

-### Volumes

-Inputs to a CNN and intermediate values computed by layers are considered as volumes rather than sets of disparate features encoded in a vector, this view is enabled the homogeneity of the input.
-An input volume is a 3D block, where width, $W$, and height, $H$, correspond to the width and height of the input image, and the depth, $D$, of the block corresponds to the number of channels in the image (e.g. 3 for RGB images, 1 for grayscale).
+Inputs and outputs from layers are thought of as tensors rather than sets of disparate features encoded in a vector, this view is enabled the homogeneity of the input.
+Typically for image and video processing networks, the input is a 3D block, where width, $W$, and height, $H$, correspond to the width and height of the input image, and the depth, $D$, of the block corresponds to the number of channels in the image (e.g. 3 for RGB images, 1 for grayscale).

-CNNs typically start from a high and wide but shallow volume which is progressively processed to become deeper, less wide and less high.

 ### Layers